Netanyahu delays judicial overhaul after mass protests

 Netanyahu and his religious and ultranationalist allies presented the overhaul in January just days after forming their government, the most right-wing in Israel's history.

-The proposal has plunged Israel into its worst domestic crisis in decades.
-Business leaders, top economists and former security chiefs have all come out against the plan, saying it is pushing the country toward an autocracy.
-Fighter pilots and military reservists have threatened not to report for duty, and the country’s currency, the shekel, has tumbled in value.
+The proposal plunged Israel into its worst domestic crisis in decades.
+Business leaders, top economists and former security chiefs came out against the plan, saying it is pushing the country toward an autocracy.
+Fighter pilots and military reservists threatened not to report for duty, and the country's currency, the shekel, tumbled in value.

 The plan would give Netanyahu, who is on trial on corruption charges, and his allies the final say in appointing the nation's judges.
 It would also give parliament, which is controlled by his allies, authority to overturn Supreme Court decisions and limit the court's ability to review laws.

-Netanyahu has argued that the overhaul is needed to rein in a liberal and overly interventionist court of unelected judges.
-But his opponents say the package would damage the country’s system of checks and balances by concentrating power in the hands of Netanyahu’s allies.
+Netanyahu argued that the overhaul is needed to rein in a liberal and overly interventionist court of unelected judges.
+His opponents say the package would damage the country's system of checks and balances by concentrating power in the hands of Netanyahu's allies.
 They also say that he has a conflict of interest as a criminal defendant.

 Tens of thousands of people, largely secular, middle-class Israelis, have regularly joined mass protests against the plan.